 During a successful career in financial services spanning over 25-years, Ross held senior roles in banking strategy, operational risk management, learning and development, global payments products, corporate sales, wealth management, and enterprise leadership.
 In 2003 Ross relocated to England and worked as Deputy Fundraising Director at the Duke of Edinburgh’s Award.
 He has served as Non-Executive Director on the boards of two UK charities in the past, and served on the board for the Canadian Centre for Diversity.

-Currently, Ross is enrolled in INSEAD’s Executive Master Degree program in Consulting & Coaching for Change.
-He holds an MBA in strategy and marketing, BA (Hons) in International Politics, and a Graduate Certificate in International Business Management.
-Ross successfully completed his UK Investment Management Certificate, the Canadian Securities Course, and held the Personal Financial Planner designation in Canada.
+In 2018 Ross will complete INSEAD’s Executive Master degree program in Consulting & Coaching for Change.
+The program focuses on successful Organizational Transformation and Change Management and comprises the disciplines of Organizational Psychology, Organizational Development, and Systems & Complexity Theory.
+Ross previously achieved a Master of Business Administration degree at the Schulich School of Business with specializations in strategy and marketing, an Honours Bachelor of Arts degree in International Politics from Western University, and a Graduate Certificate in International Business Management.
+Ross has also successfully completed his UK Investment Management Certificate, the Canadian Securities Course, and held the Personal Financial Planner designation in Canada.

 Sheilagh understands the world of coaching.
 She knows how to work with clients to identify their needs and work with them to develop a plan to overcome their challenges and achieve optimal performance.
 For over 25 years, she has been one of Canada’s top sport coaches.
 A visionary leader, she co-coached the Canadian Olympic team to a silver medal in Atlanta.
 Four years later, as head coach, her team won an Olympic bronze medal.
 At the 2008 Beijing Games, she coached New Zealand’s pair.
 In 2009, her coaching legacy was recognized with an induction into the Etobicoke Sports Hall of Fame.